The 4-rung ladder every B2B client climbs

 L2 → L3

 The bottleneck is breadth.
-One team using the product is not adoption.
-Uni runs the second-team motion, the workflow-expansion motion, and the operating-cadence motion — turning a pilot into a habit.
+One team using the product is not growth.
+Uni runs the second-team motion, the workflow-expansion motion, and the operating-cadence motion — turning a pilot into a habit that compounds.
+NRR breaks above 100%.

 L3 → L4